stolostron/rhacm-docs/manage_cluster/create_gke.md

 5. Enter the base domain information that you configured for your Azure account.
 See [Setting up a custom domain](https://cloud.google.com/endpoints/docs/openapi/dev-portal-setup-custom-domain) for more information.
 This name is used in the hostname of the cluster.

 6. Select **Google Cloud** for the infrastructure platform.
-See [Supported managed cloud providers](cloud_providers.md) to learn more about other available cloud providers.
+See [Supported managed cloud providers](cloud_providers.md) to learn more about other available providers.

-7. Select your cloud connection from the available connections on the list.
-If you do not have one configured, or want to configure a new one, see [Creating a cloud connection on Google Cloud Platform](cloud_conn_gke.md).
+7. Select your provider connection from the available connections on the list.
+If you do not have one configured, or want to configure a new one, see [Creating a provider connection on Google Cloud Platform](conn_cloud_gke.md).

 8. Configure the *Node pools* for your cluster.